LaunchCodeEducation/java-web-development/src/chapters/sql-part2/relationships.rst

 Relating Data
 -------------

-Keeping data in separate, smaller chunks is more efficient that keeping a huge amount of data in one place.
-However, this often means we need to access information that exists in different tables.
+Keeping data in separate, smaller chunks is more efficient than keeping a huge amount of data in one place.
+However, this often means we need to access information stored in different tables.
+To gather all the data we want, we will have to combine parts of these tables to get the whole picture.

 For our school example, knowing which students are enrolled in which classes is useful.
 Similarly, we might want to display a list of students shared by a